deepcharles/tutorial-MVA-2021/README.md

 ## General instructions

+### Requirements
 These tutorials use Python 3 (version 3.6 at least) and [Jupyter notebooks](https://jupyter.org/).

 You will also need several Python packages that are listed in `requirements.txt` files in the relevant folders.

+### Communicate

+Please feel free to open an issue if you think something is wrong or could be improved!
+To that end, go to the [Issues](https://github.com/deepcharles/tutorial-MVA-2021/issues) section of this repository.

 ### With `pip`
 All packages can be installed using `pip install package_name`.